Improved Wine Maps

 Italy

-Italy is perhaps most famous for the red wines of Tuscany, known most commonly as Chianti, a region that produces Sangiovese wine.
-However, Italy is very diverse.
-There are 20 unique regions with over 350 different grape varieties ranging from light and bubbly Prosecco to nearly opaque red Sagrantino.
+Italy is most famous for the red wines of Tuscany, particularly Chianti, a region renowned for producing Sangiovese wine.
+But Italy’s wine scene is incredibly diverse.
+Its 20 regions stretch from the Alps to the Mediterranean, with over 350 grape varieties — including the light, bubbly Prosecco of Veneto and the nearly opaque red Sagrantino from Umbria.

 France